Arean82/JSON-Translator-OpenAI-Amazon/README.md

 - Automatically skips empty or invalid `text` nodes for Amazon Translate.
 - Cleanly handles right-to-left scripts (Arabic, Hebrew) in JSON outputs.
 - Translation progress and completion messages are shown in the GUI.
+- Works seamlessly on Windows, macOS, and Linux.
+- Background threads keep the GUI responsive at all times.
+- Progress and error messages logged under “Messages”.
+- Start/Stop button color feedback adds clarity to long translations.
 ---

 ## 🪪 License